 We also reviewed numerous other bankruptcy and airline industry studies and spoke to industry analysts to determine what evidence existed with regard to the impact of bankruptcy on the industry.
 We found two major academic studies that provided empirical data on this issue.
 Both studies found that airlines under bankruptcy protection did not lower their fares or hurt competitor airlines, as some have contended.
 A 1995 study found that an airline typically reduced its fares somewhat before entering bankruptcy.
-However, the study found that other airlines did not lower their fares in response and, more importantly, did not lose passenger traffic to their bankrupt rival and therefore were not harmed by the bankrupt airline.
-Another study came to a similar conclusion in 2000, this time examining the operating performance of 51 bankrupt firms, including
+However, the study found that other airlines did not lower their fares in response and, more importantly, did not lose passenger traffic to their bankrupt rival and therefore were not harmed by the bankrupt airline.10 Another study came to a similar conclusion in 2000, this time examining the operating performance of 51 bankrupt firms, including

-9Do Airlines In Chapter 11 Harm Their Rivals?: Bankruptcy and Pricing Behavior in U.S. Airline Markets National Bureau of Economic Research Working Paper 5047, Severin Borenstein and Nancy L. Rose, February 1995.
+10Do Airlines In Chapter 11 Harm Their Rivals?: Bankruptcy and Pricing Behavior in U.S. Airline Markets, National Bureau of Economic Research Working Paper 5047, Severin Borenstein and Nancy L. Rose, February 1995.

 5 airlines, and their competitors.
-10 Rather than examine fares as did the 1995 study, this study examined the operating performance of bankrupt firms and their rivals.
+11 Rather than examine fares as did the 1995 study, this study examined the operating performance of bankrupt firms and their rivals.
 This study found that bankrupt firms' performance deteriorated prior to filing for bankruptcy and that their rivals' profits also declined during this period.
 However, once a firm entered bankruptcy, its rivals' profits recovered.
 Legacy Airlines Face Significant Near-term Liquidity Pressures, including \$10.4 Billion in Pensions Contributions over the Next 4 Years Under current law, legacy airlines' pension funding requirements are estimated to be a minimum of \$10.4 billion from 2005 through 2008.
-These estimates assume the expiration of the Pension Funding Equity Act (PFEA) at the end of this year.
-The PFEA permitted airlines to delay the majority of their deficit reduction contributions in 2004 and 2005; if this legislation is allowed to expire it would mean that payments due from legacy airlines will significantly increase in 2006.
-According to PBGC data, legacy airlines are estimated to owe a minimum of \$1.5 billion this year, rising to nearly \$2.9 billion in 2006, \$3.5 billion in 2007, and \$2.6 billion in 2008.
+12 These estimates assume the expiration of the Pension Funding Equity Act (PFEA) at the end of this year.
+13 The PFEA permitted airlines to defer the majority of their deficit reduction contributions in 2004 and 2005; if this legislation is allowed to expire it would mean that payments due from legacy airlines will significantly increase in 2006.
+According to PBGC data, legacy airlines are estimated to owe a minimum of \$1.5 billion this year, rising to nearly \$2.9billion in 2006, \$3.5 billion in 2007, and \$2.6 billion in 2008.
 In contrast, low cost airlines have eschewed defined benefit pension plans and instead use defined contribution (401k-type) plans.
 However, pension funding obligations are only part of the sizeable amount of debt that carriers face over the near term.
 The size of legacy airlines' future fixed obligations, including pensions, relative to their financial position suggests they will have trouble meeting their various financial obligations.
-Fixed airline obligations (including pensions, long term debt, and capital and operating leases) in each year from 2005 through 2008 exceed total cash balances of these same legacy airlines by a substantial amount.
-Legacy airlines carried cash balances of just under \$10 billion going into 2005 (see figure 7).
+Fixed airline obligations (including pensions, long term debt, and capital and operating leases) in each year from 2005 through 2008 are substantial.
+Legacy airlines carried cash balances of just under \$10 billion going into 2005 (see figure 7) and have used cash to fund their operational losses.
 These airlines fixed obligations are estimated to be over \$15 billion in both 2005 and 2006, over \$17 billion in 2007, and about \$13 billion in 2008.
-Fixed obligations in 2008 and beyond will likely increase as payments due in 2006 and 2007 may be pushed out
+While cash from operations can help fund some of these obligations, continued losses and the size of these obligations put these airlines in a

-10The Effect of Bankruptcy Filings on Rivals' Operating Performance: Evidence From 51 Large Bankruptcies, Robert E. Kennedy, International Journal of the Economics of Business; Feb.
+11The Effect of Bankruptcy Filings on Rivals' Operating Performance: Evidence From 51 Large Bankruptcies, Robert E. Kennedy, International Journal of the Economics of Business; Feb.
 2000; pp. 5-25.

-11These estimates include only legacy airlines that continue to sponsor defined benefit pension plans and reported their estimated pension obligations to PBGC.
+12These estimates include only legacy airlines that continue to sponsor defined benefit pension plans and reported their estimated pension obligations to PBGC.
 Pension law provisions prohibit publicly identifying the airlines that have reported this information.